github4bme/endotrachealtubemodel/README.md

     Command-Line Arguments:
     - `--model_name` (required):
-    The folder name in the runs/detect/ directory containing the model file to test.
+    The folder name in the `runs/detect/` directory containing the model file to test.
     Example: `train3`

     - `--dataset_name` (required):
-    The folder name in the datasets/ directory containing the dataset to use for testing.
+    The folder name in the `datasets/` directory containing the dataset to use for testing.
     Example: `90258_001`
     - `--run_number` (required):
     An integer representing the current testing iteration.
-This is included in the testing naming convention (valN).
-The testing results will be saved to a new folder within runs/detect/ called valN.
+This is included in the testing naming convention (`valN`).
+The testing results will be saved to a new folder within `runs/detect/` called `valN`.
     Example: `1`

     Logging: After testing, the script logs the details of the test run into a CSV file named `test_history.csv`.